Scheana Shay: Marriage to Brock Davies and family

-She began dating New Zealand rugby player Brock Davies in 2019.
+She began dating Brock Davies in 2019.
 After suffering a miscarriage with Davies, Shay announced on October 28, 2020, that she was expecting her first child in April 2021.
-The couple’s daughter was born on April 26, 2021.
-After the birth of her daughter, Summer Moon Honey, Shay was diagnosed with postpartum OCD and sought treatment for the disorder.
+After the birth of her daughter, Shay was diagnosed with postpartum OCD and sought treatment for the disorder.
 Shay legally married Brock Davies in August 2021; they held a wedding celebration on August 23, 2022, at Dreams Natura Resort & Spa in Cancún, Mexico.

 Tattoos

-She has several tattoos, including an apple, a treble clef symbol, a flower, a star and the word "Summer", a tribute to her daughter.
+She has several tattoos, including an apple, a treble clef, a flower, a star, and the word "Summer,” a tribute to her daughter.
 She has a matching tattoo with her mother of a hummingbird behind her ear, in honor of her late grandmother.
-She has "Good As Gold", after her single, and "It's All Happening" on her arm from her favorite film, Almost Famous.
+She has "Good As Gold,” after her single, and "It's All Happening" on her arm, a quote from her favorite film, Almost Famous.

 Advocacy

-In July 2024, she received the Illumination Award from International OCD Foundation for her advocacy in raising awareness about postpartum obsessive compulsive disorder.
+In July 2024, she received the Illumination Award from International OCD Foundation for her advocacy in raising awareness about postpartum obsessive–compulsive disorder.